hupe13/extensions-leaflet-map-dsgvo/readme.txt

 This little snippet gets the user's permission to load the maps.
 You can customize the text and use it on your own responsibility.

-Download the ZIP file and install it on the plugin page of your WordPress installation.
 Configure its settings at Leaflet Map -> Leaflet Map GDPR.